 ON categories(category_id);

-After the CREATE statement is executed, any attempt to insert a new category with an existing category_id will result in an error.
+Now, any attempt to insert a new category with an existing category_id results in an error.

 northwind=# INSERT INTO categories(category_id, category_name, description) VALUES (1, 'Savories', 'Spicy chips and snacks');